cboyda/LighthouseLabs/Project-SQL/README.md

 2. Exercised FIND, FIX, FUTURE PROOF ideology to ensure when bugs in data found and fixed additional constraints were added to minimize future reoccurence.
 See process #3 on https://github.com/cboyda/LighthouseLabs/blob/d4e420e83e65acdc3082fb29f076e9b30d1b32d9/Project-SQL/QA.md

+3. A full work in progress of all test queries can also be found at https://github.com/cboyda/LighthouseLabs/blob/2a1a09f69327dc01f80027cfa3d9252c2559d96f/Project-SQL/SQL%20Data%20Files/data%20cleaning%20on%20ecommerce%20may%2014.sql

 ## Challenges
 (discuss challenges you faced in the project)